 How do practices of Integration (or healing) differ from those of Awakening (seeing through)?
 In the realm of Ensoulment, how does grappling with questions of purpose and grief support our overall developmental process?

-March TBD - Small Group Coaching
+April TBD - Small Group Pod

 MONTH 3